davisclick/openvino-computer-pointer-controller/README.md

 See this guide for installing [OpenVino ToolKit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/choose-download.html).

 #### Step 2
-Clone the repository from this URL: https://github.com/davisclick/openvino-eye-gaze-estimation
+Clone the repository from this URL: https://github.com/davisclick/openvino-eye-gaze-estimation.

 #### Step 3
-After you clone the repo, you need to install the dependecies
+After you clone the repo, you need to install the dependecies.

 	pip3 install -r requirements.txt